yuta-hayashi/mjml-rails/README.md

 # with yarn
 yarn add mjml

+# or install it globally (The best way for Rails 7.x.x with importmaps)
+npm install -g mjml
 ```

 MJML-Rails falls back to a global installation of MJML but it is strongly recommended to add MJML directly to your project.